High blood pressure and cold remedies: Which are safe?

 Over-the-counter cold remedies aren't off-limits if you have high blood pressure, but it's important to make careful choices.

 Among over-the-counter cold remedies, decongestants cause the most concern for people who have high blood pressure.
 Decongestants relieve nasal stuffiness by narrowing blood vessels and reducing swelling in the nose.
 This narrowing can affect other blood vessels as well, which can increase blood pressure.

 To keep your blood pressure in check, avoid over-the-counter decongestants and multisymptom cold remedies that contain decongestants — such as pseudoephedrine, ephedrine, phenylephrine, naphazoline and oxymetazoline.

 - Choose a cold medication designed for people who have high blood pressure.
-Some cold medications, such as Coricidin HBP, don't contain decongestants.
+Some cold medications don't contain decongestants.
 However, these medications may contain other powerful drugs, such as dextromethorphan, that can be dangerous if you take too much.
 Follow the dosing instructions carefully.

 - Take a pain reliever.
-To relieve a fever, sore throat or headache or body aches, try aspirin or acetaminophen (Tylenol, others).
+To relieve a fever, sore throat or headache or body aches, try aspirin or acetaminophen.

 - Use saline nasal spray.
 To relieve nasal congestion, try saline nasal spray.
 The spray can help flush your sinuses.